 Welcome to FlexColorScheme

-Use FlexColorScheme to make beautiful color scheme based Flutter Material design themes.
-Apply optional surface blends, or use Material 3 style seeded color schemes, with more customization features than Flutter offers.
+Use FlexColorScheme to make beautiful Flutter Material Design themes.
+Apply optional surface blends, or use Material-3 style seeded color schemes, with more customization features than Flutter offers.
 The returned themes are standard

 ThemeData.from(ColorScheme) themes, but with many additional features.
 Choose from numerous pre-made designs or make your own.
 You can also use optional component sub theming, that are quick and easy to configure.

 ThemeData simpler.
 It does not expose everything you can do with

 ThemeData via its own APIs.
 Its focus is on things that are complex and tedious to do with

 ThemeData's own APIs.

 The Themes Playground is a visual web configuration tool for the FlexColorScheme API.
 It allows you to play with different styles interactively, and copy the FlexColorScheme API setup code for the theme you created.
 The Playground does not cover all APIs offered by FlexColorScheme, but most of them, certainly the most commonly used ones.